StratosKam/skamLinuxShell/README.md

 Usages:

-cd "direcotry" to change directory.
+cd "new/dir/" to change directory.

 "command"